Diagrammatic category theory: (Co)ends and weighted (co)limits

 For a morphism $g \in \cC^\op(b,a) = \cC(a,b)$ and a contravariant functor $G \colon \cC^\op \to \cD$, in the expression for direct products, we represent $Gg$ by the right-hand side of the following diagram:

 In the expression for direct products, we represent objects and morphisms in the opposite category $\cC^\op$ as ``upside-down'' versions of the corresponding objects and morphisms in $\cC$.
 For convenience, we label the category $\cC^\op$ with ``$\cC$'' in such expressions, but instead represent objects with downward-pointing arrows; we can distinguish whether it represents $\cC$ or $\cC^\op$ from the direction of the arrows.
-For a blue arrow representing a functor $F \colon \cC \to \cD$, its dual $F \colon \cC^\op \to \cD^\op$ can be represented by vertically flipping the direction of the arrow.
+For two blue arrows representing a functor $F \colon \cC \to \cD$, its dual $F \colon \cC^\op \to \cD^\op$ can be represented by vertically flipping the direction of the arrows.

 Also, products are represented by placing elements side by side.
 For example, the product $\braket{f,g} \in \mor (\cC^\op \times \cC)$ of $f \in \cC^\op(a,b)$ and $g \in \cC(c,d)$ is represented by

 The gray dashed line representing the product ``$\times$'' can be omitted.